NaPoGenMo/NaPoGenMo2016/README.md

-# NaPoGenMo2015
+# NaPoGenMo2016
-National Poetry Generation Month 2015 - based on an idea @hugovk [tweeted](https://twitter.com/hugovk/status/582991364889059330) on a whim.
-This is the 2015 edition
+National Poetry Generation Month 2016 - based on an idea @hugovk [tweeted](https://twitter.com/hugovk/status/582991364889059330) on a whim.
+This is the 2016 edition.
+You can check out the [2015](https://github.com/NaPoGenMo/NaPoGenMo2015) edition if you like.

 #The Goal